 Advanced Cardiac Life Support for Radiologists (ACLS-r)

-New for 2013 was a session focusing on sedation, its potential complications and critical emergency responses for optimal results.
+New for 2016 are workshop and simulation sessions focusing on sedation, its potential complications and critical emergency responses for optimal results.

-The course was offered in English and in French.
-Participants who successfully completed this course received ACLS certification in accordance to the Canadian Heart and Stroke Foundation.
+The course is offered in English and in French.
+Participants who successfully complete this course receive ACLS certification in accordance to the Canadian Heart and Stroke Foundation.

 Radiologists are the specific target audience for this activity.
-The ACLS course for radiologists was developed as a result of the CAR membership’s request, via previous event survey responses.
+The ACLS course for radiologists is developed as a result of the CAR membership’s request, via previous event survey responses.

 - Demonstrate proficiency in providing Basic Life Support care, including providing effective chest compressions and integrating AED use.
 (CanMEDS Roles: Medical Expert, Collaborator, Communicator)